 Fill out our free case review form to learn more.

-Car Accident Claims in Florida
+Automobile Accident Claims in Florida

-All drivers in Florida are required under state law to carry a minimum of $10,000 Personal Injury Protection (PIP) insurance, which will cover up to 80% of their medical expenses and 60% of their lost wages in case of an accident, no matter who was ultimately responsible for the crash.
+All drivers in Florida are required under state law to carry a minimum of $10,000 Personal Injury Protection (PIP) insurance, which will cover up to 80% of their medical expenses and 60% of their lost wages in case of a wreck, no matter who was ultimately responsible for the crash.
 Medical care is costly, and for many injured motorists, this level of compensation may be insufficient and does not cover the costs of medical bills and lost wages.
 It will not cover property damage, pain and suffering, or other losses.

 If you have suffered serious injuries caused by someone else’s negligence, we can assist you in a personal injury lawsuit to pursue compensation for losses not covered by your insurance.
 To be eligible for this type of claim, you must have sustained significant injuries, such as: